Best Live Streaming Guide: How to stream games on Twitch

 |Advertisement||per 1000 views||Twitch Partner||1,00 - 3,00 € per 1000 views|

-In addition to the sources of income mentioned above, sponsoring and affiliate programs offer attractive opportunities for a streamer to earn money.
-In case of sponsoring the streamer receives hardware or financial resources from a company and in return presents or promotes their products in his stream.
-Especially manufacturers of gaming hardware are always interested in successful streamers who promote their products.
+In addition to the sources of income mentioned above, sponsorships and affiliate programs offer attractive opportunities for a streamer to earn money.
+In the case of a sponsorship, the streamer receives hardware or financial resources from a company and in return presents or promotes their products in his stream.
+Manufacturers of gaming hardware are always interested in successful streamers who promote their products.

 Affiliate programs work slightly differently.
 The streamer adds a link to his channel description (e. g.
 Amazon).
 Whenever one of his viewers places an order via this link, the streamer receives a commission.
 It makes particular sense to combine product advertising with your own hardware.
-A link behind the keyboard, which the streamer uses himself, leads the interested viewer e. g. to the page on Amazon.
+A link to the gear that the streamer uses leads the interested viewer to the page on Amazon.

-In the entire article, we have now dealt with goals to optimize your stream and the basic topic “how to stream on Twitch”.
-Especially if you want to reach the financial goals, you should consider these tips and go through the above mentioned points.
-They all should help you to make your stream successful and professional, making it easier for you to earn money.
+In the entire article, we have now dealt with topic of “how to stream on Twitch” and how to optimize your stream.
+If you want to reach your goals, you should consider these tips and hit every one of these points.
+They will all help you make your stream successful and professional, making it easier for you to earn money.
 However, there is no guarantee for success, but with our tips you now have now something to gradually improve your chances.